FrancisBanville/ms_interpreting_probabilities/README.md

 adjacency matrix) is realized.
 For example, @Young2021Reconstructiona used a Bayesian approach to estimate the probability of different plant-pollinator network structures derived from imperfect observational data.
-A probability distribution of ecological networks may also be derived using maximum entropy principles given some structural constrained (e.g., @Park2004Statisticala,
+A probability distribution of ecological networks may also be derived using the principle of maximum entropy given some structural constrained (e.g., @Park2004Statisticala,
 @Cimini2019Statistical).
 Regardless of the method employed, generating probabilistic local webs, bypassing the need to independently estimate local interaction probabilities, could lead to more accurate predictions of local